 Who the buyer is, what they are looking for and their ability to purchase are key areas of information that are required before Home Hunts are able to progress an enquiry – and the types of documentation they will ask for includes bank guarantees and non-disclosure agreements.
 “This may seem a little intrusive,” says Tim, “but often the type of buyer looking for these kind of homes are well known or appear in Forbes magazine, or similar, and at this end of the market it is commonplace to ask for documentation such as this.”

-While Russian and Middle Eastern buyers are making up a high percentage of enquiries and transactions surrounding off-market properties, British, French, Swiss, American, Chinese, Indian and Brazilian buyers are also prominent in the off-market world.
-“These buyers are usually looking at the very top of the market, so they are often known within their industries and make up some of the world’s wealthiest individuals,” says Tim.
+While Russian, Chinese and Middle Eastern buyers are amongst those enquiring for off-market properties, British, Scandinavian, French, Swiss, American, Indian and Brazilian buyers are also prominent in the off-market world.
+“These buyers are usually looking at the top of the market, so they are often known within their industries and make up some of the world’s wealthiest individuals,” says Tim.

 Properties desired by this off-market elite are often, not surprisingly, those which are the most difficult to obtain on the market.
 “In our experience, waterfront properties on the French Riviera are always very popular, particularly in Saint-Tropez, Cap d’Antibes or Saint-Jean-Cap-Ferrat, for example,” says Tim.
 “Townhouses and large apartments in Monaco are also sought after, as well as unique properties in London and New York.
 Apart from that, it could be vineyards or hunting estates in more rural locations.”